The Jon Spencer Blues Explosion: Damage (2004–2006)

-In September 28/29, Russell Simins and Judah Bauer would join Tom Waits and Larry Taylor for a performance on the David Letterman TV show playing "Make It Rain" from the album Real Gone.
+In September 28/29, Russell Simins and Judah Bauer joined Tom Waits and Larry Taylor for a performance on the David Letterman TV show, playing "Make It Rain" from the album Real Gone.
+Behind the scenes, the band participated in instigating a rumor that Tom Waits would be replacing Jon Spencer in the "Tom Waits Blues Explosion" in order to draw press attention to the performance.
+This almost led to the event being called off.

-This particular event caused a furore behind the scenes when Mike Edison wrote a "crazed conspiracy rant" about Jon Spencer being replaced with Tom Waits for the Blues Explosion website.
-This was part of a bigger plan to get the a picture of Tom with Russell and Judah and send it out with a tongue-in-cheek press release ("Tom Waits Blues Explosion") to see if the story would get picked up by the mainstream press but before the event took place a record company publicist took the text direct from the Blues Explosion website and sent it out as a legitimate press release and very nearly led to the show being called off.

-Between August 2004 and May 2005, the band toured Europe/the UK, the US, Japan (eight dates with The Kills), Australia, the UK again (supporting The Hives) and Turkey.
-At this time in the UK, 'garage rock' and bands such as The Hives, The Strokes, White Stripes were popular and it was often noted that The Jon Spencer Blues Explosion never got the recognition many writers felt they deserved.
+Between August 2004 and May 2005, the band toured Europe, the US, Japan (eight dates with The Kills), Australia, the UK (supporting The Hives) and Turkey.
+At this time in the UK, 'garage rock' and bands such as The Hives, The Strokes, and the White Stripes were popular and it was noted that The Jon Spencer Blues Explosion never got the same level of recognition.